danidiaz/dep-t/README.md

 - __Dep.Has__ provides a generic `Has` typeclass for locating dependencies in an environment.
 Usually, component implementations import this module.
 - __Dep.Env__ complements __Dep.Has__ with helpers for building dependency injection environments.
 Usually, only the [composition root](https://stackoverflow.com/questions/6277771/what-is-a-composition-root-in-the-context-of-dependency-injection) of the application imports this module.
-- __Dep.Tagged__ is a helper for disambiguating dependencies in __Dep.Env__ environments.
+- __Dep.Phases__ provides a `Phased` typeclass for DI environments which go through a sequence of `Applicative` phases during construction.
+Also a special [`QualifiedDo`](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/qualified_do.html#extension-QualifiedDo) notation for phases.
-- __Dep.Constructor__ enables fixpoint-based dependency injection in __Dep.Env__ environments.
+- __Dep.Constructor__ enables fixpoint-based dependency injection in `Phased` environments.
 See [this thread in the Haskell Discourse](https://discourse.haskell.org/t/dependency-injection-fixed-points-and-monoidal-accumulators/5557) for an example.
 - __Control.Monad.Dep__ provides the `DepT` monad transformer, a variant of `ReaderT`.
 You either want to use this or __Dep.Constructor__ in your composition root, but not both.
 - __Control.Monad.Dep.Class__ is an extension of `MonadReader`, useful to program against both `ReaderT` and `DepT`.